On this page:

 Foreign investment in residential real estate – self-disclosure

-Recent amendments to the Foreign Acquisitions and Takeovers Act 1975 have now been passed to strengthen the laws around foreign investment and will impose penalties for breaching the foreign investment rules.
+Amendments in 2015 to the Foreign Acquisitions and Takeovers Act 1975 strengthened the laws around foreign investment and imposed penalties for breaching the foreign investment rules.

 Those persons that do not self-disclose, and are picked up through ATO compliance activities, will be issued with an infringement notice of a greater value and/or consideration of civil penalty proceedings.